-Western Connecticut State University Police Department October 2022
+Western Connecticut State University Police Department October 2023

-The WCSU PD maintains a close working relationship with all law enforcement agencies including the Danbury Police Department, area local police departments, the Connecticut State Police, the criminal court system and federal law enforcement agencies.
+The WCSU PD maintains a close working relationship with all law enforcement agencies including the Danbury Police Department, other area local police departments, the Connecticut State Police, the State Superior Court based in Danbury and federal law enforcement agencies.
 Meetings are held on both a formal and informal basis and crime-related reports and statistics are routinely exchanged.
-The institution has a formal written memorandum of understanding (MOU) for mutual aid as per CGS 7-277a (b) with the Danbury Police and all police agencies in Northern Fairfield County.
+WCSU has a formal written memorandum of understanding (MOU) for mutual aid as per Connecticut General Statutes Section 7-277a (b) with the Danbury Police and all police agencies in Northern Fairfield County.